Nimo

 Important points to keep in mind

-Balance equations using coefficients, not by changing subscripts.
+Balance equations using coefficients, never change subscripts.

 Built with v0